Diversity & inclusion

 As a firm, we are proud that we have a sizeable female population at all levels and we seek to continue to develop our talent pipeline, through our Future Leaders Programme, so that more women make it as partners.

-In the year ahead, we will continue to engage with our people and review our working practices and policies to support an inclusive workforce with our new fertility leave and pregnancy loss policies, and our enhanced paternity leave policy.
+In the year ahead, we will continue to engage with our people and review our working practices and policies to support an inclusive workforce through our wellbeing strategy including the introduction of a further enhanced maternity pay policy, offering parental coaching to everyone who returns from a period of parental leave and running parenting clinics on a regular basis.
+In the coming year, menopause will be a big focus of our wellbeing strategy.

-The data in our report for 2021 shows a gap in pay between men and women due to a higher proportion of women holding roles in the lower quartiles.
-We have seen an increase in the overall percentage of women at the firm and are proud to be able to attract, recruit and retain women at all levels within the firm.
+The data in our report for 2022 shows a gap in pay between men and women due to the majority of our 2021/22 vacancies falling in the Lower Quartile range and being filled by women.
+We have seen an increase in the overall percentage of women at the firm, as well as an increased percentage in our upper quartile, and are proud to be able to attract, recruit and retain women at all levels within the firm.

 The report provides the full data and the background to the numbers, as well as the actions and plans we are undertaking to redress this imbalance.